 River Raisin National Battlefield Park, MI

-The National Park Service contacted National Park Trust seeking help to acquire 44.58-acres of land are part of the battlefield where, in January 1813, British and American Indian forces defeated the American army.
+The National Park Service contacted the National Park Trust seeking help to acquire land that is part of the battlefield where, in January 1813, British and American Indian forces defeated the American army.
 The memory of the defeat and death of soldiers became a rallying cry for the remainder of the War.

-The park is about 75 acres, and through acquisition by the NPS and City of Monroe, will create green space that will connect with Sterling State Park and the only international wildlife refuge in North America.
+The park is about 75 acres, and through acquisition by the NPS and City of Monroe, green space will be created that will connect with Sterling State Park and the only international wildlife refuge in North America.
 Removal of old houses will allow restoration of the riverbank.
-Creation of a greenway will link the battlefield with the Plum Creek Wetland.
+The creation of a greenway will link the battlefield with the Plum Creek Wetland.
 The greenway will loosely follow the path of retreat of the Americans after the battle.

 The park hosts reenactments of the battle as well as conducting living history programs to illustrate what life was like in 1813.
 Plans for the expansion of the park, through the acquisition of additional land, call for period food gardens and replica structures of historic Frenchtown on the River Raisin.